develop-biology/language.development/README.md

 Spatial separation also applies to competing parent scopes.
 Say you have a class which 'inherits' from `parent1` and `parent2`.
 If both parents define `some_var`, you can access each parent's value with `some_var.parent1` and `some_var.parent2`, respectively.
 If no greater domain is suffixed to `some_var`, it would be an error.
 However, if you define `some_var` in your class and then use the variable without a suffix, it will default to `some_var.$`, since `$` would be the 'closest', 'spatial' scope to where the variable is used.

+#### Beyond the IDE
+This system of spatial separation is intended to scale beyond code and be applicable to all forms of organization.
+However, you may encounter some ambiguity when the objects you reference do not have an explicit list of members.

+When naming documents, for example, we often pick names based on an implied, not explicit, structure.
+Even with a directory, `team.department.organization.company` is often just a generally agreed upon idea which won't throw errors if used incorrectly.

+If you're ever confused about which side of a variable string to append to, go by this rule of thumb:
+**Members** add to the **left**
+**Types** add to the **right**

+So, `really.long.name`, could become `specific.issue.really.long.name.document.form`, where `specific` and `issue` are both "members" and `specific` is a nested sub-member of `issue...`, which is a nested sub-member of `really...`, etc. This logic continues all the way to the right, where `document` is a nested sub-member of `form`.
+Inversely, from the left, `form` and `document` are both types.
+In this case, `...document`, is a type of `form`, and `...name` is a type of `document`, etc. all the way to `specific` being a type of `issue`.
+You'll see this pattern arise as a datum grows to encompass a larger scope.
+You might get `another.issue.really.long.name.spreadsheet`, etc.

+It is an intended result of this nomenclature that the salient information be found at the ends of a fully resolved symbol.

 #### TODO: Implicit Spatial Scopes
 Eons Python Library allows you to specify the precedence of spatial scopes with Fetch.
 That behavior needs to be ported to Biology.